 With robotic prostate surgery, a temporary catheter remains in place for considerably less time (five to seven days instead of two weeks), and there is less risk of urinary incontinence and impotence following the robotic prostate surgery procedure due to the exceptional precision of the operation compared to open surgery.

 The da Vinci System cannot be programmed or make decisions on its own, and requires that every surgical maneuver be performed with direct input from your surgeon.
 It has been successfully used in thousands of prostate cancer surgery procedures worldwide.

-If you are facing prostate cancer surgery, and would like a consultation on robotic prostatectomy, call Dr. Caner Z. Dinlenc at the Berger Department of Urology at Beth Israel Medical Center in New York City at (212) 844-6030.
+If you are facing prostate cancer surgery, and would like a consultation on robotic prostatectomy, call Dr. Caner Z. Dinlenc at the Berger Department of Urology at Mount Sinai Beth Israel in New York City at (212) 844-6030.

 Copyright © Icahn School of Medicine at Mount Sinai |